Tokyo Olympics Digest: Titmus pips Ledecky to gold in 400m freestyle | DW | 26.07.2021

 Following a tight loss to Spain in their first group match, Germany's men's handball team recorded their first win against Argentina 33-25 to set themselves up for a place in the quarterfinals.

-Alexander Zverev is in action against Daniel Elahi Galán of Colombia in the men's tennis.
+Alexander Zverev defeated Daniel Elahi Galán of Colombia in straight sets 6-2, 6-2 in the men's tennis.

-Swimming superstar Adam Peaty defended his gold medal in the 100m breaststroke, the first British swimmer to ever defend an Olympic title in the pool.
+Swimming star Adam Peaty defended his gold medal in the 100m breaststroke, the first British swimmer to ever defend an Olympic title in the pool.

 The 26-year-old was the clear favorite and powered to the line in 57.37 seconds.
 Dutchman Arno Kamminga and Italy's Nicolo Martinenghi finished in silver and bronze, respectively.